HackerHansen/1v1.YEET-v1/README.md

 - Try a different computer if you can

-- Make sure you don't have Badlion Client
+- If you have Badlion Client installed, you may need to disable its anticheat or just uninstall it completely, as it stops cheat engine from running at all (for some reason).

 - Reinstall Cheat Engine